mrx7014/Crave-SuperUser/README.md

 # Intallation Guide:

-- If you don't want to configure everything by yourself use this script:
+- If you don't want to configure everything by yourself use this script (Read all the README file too):
 ```sh
 git clone https://github.com/mrx7014/Crave-SuperUser;cd Crave-SuperUser;chmod +x Crave-SuperUser.sh;./Crave-SuperUser.sh
 ```